hltcoe/turkle/README.md

 If a user takes a Task Assignment but never submits the Assignment, the Task Assignment eventually expires.
 The expiration time is determined by a Batch-level parameter called "Allotted assignment time".
-Expired Tasks Assignments can be deleted using the "Expire Abandoned Assignments" button in the Admin UI, or by running the
+Expired Task Assignments can be deleted using the "Expire Abandoned Assignments" button in the Admin UI, or by running the
 script: